Sri Lanka surprises with 250 bps rate cut, signals rebound from crisis | Business

 "Hopefully banks will gradually expand their loan books and credit will start flowing into businesses and with that the economy will start to recover," Weerasinghe said.
 Inflation is expected to moderate further, with Fernando at Asia Securities predicting a figure of 5% by year end.

-It said faster deceleration of inflation and the lower probability of demand pressure during the economic rebound "creates space for a gradual policy relaxation in the period ahead".
+It said faster deceleration of inflation and the lower probability of demand pressure during the economic rebound "creates space for a gradual policy relaxation in the period ahead." ( Editing by Shri Navaratnam and Raju Gopalakrishnan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)